 Taste for yourself... at Rome's Testaccio Market

+If there’s Bird’s Nest in Asia, there’s white truffles in Italy.
 The white truffles of Alba are perhaps the most prized produce in the Piedmont region, located in the north of the country.
-This pungent underground fungus, typically added to risotto, fried eggs or pasta, is grown around oak, hazel and poplar trees, and can sell for up to €500 (about S$890) per 100 grams, depending on the quality.
+This pungent underground fungus, typically added to risotto, fried eggs or pasta, is grown around oak, hazel and poplar trees, and can sell for up to €500 (about S$780) per 100 grams, depending on the quality.

 If you find yourself in Alba in October or November, you're in luck.
 Drop by the Alba White Truffle World Market, the biggest international exhibition of this coveted delicacy.
 Admire the fresh truffles that arrive daily from the hills of Piedmont, and don’t forget to sniff out the cooking demos and some of the country's best wines while you’re there.